-Access to Healthy Foods (and Diabetes Prevention)
+Access to Healthy Foods

 Access to quality healthy food was a top need prioritized during the assessment.
-In Highlands County, one-third of residents live in an area where there is low access to a grocery store, which can make having a healthy, nutrient-dense diet more challenging.
-Also, almost a fifth (17.9%) of community survey respondents shared they were worried that they would run out of food before they had money to buy more.
-Respondents also expressed concern about increasing food prices and the lack of healthy food options in local neighborhoods.
+In Hardee County, one-quarter of residents live in an area where there is low access to a grocery store, which can make having a healthy, nutrient-dense diet more challenging.
+Almost one-fifth (20%) of community survey respondents reported that within the past 12 months, the food they had purchased from the store did not last and they did not have the money to purchase more.
+Also, more than a quarter (28.6%) of community survey respondents shared they were worried that they would run out of food before they had money to buy more.
+Respondents also expressed concern about increasing food prices.